Marilena-C/GenerateSwTeam/README.md

 ## Installation

-- Install the necessary dependencies by running the 'npm i' command in terminal
+- Install the necessary dependencies by running the **npm i** command in Terminal
 - Install the older version of inquirer so that it doesnt break the setup using require(). npm install --save inquirer Link to doc: https://www.npmjs.com/package/inquirer